DataoceanAI/ICME2025-Audio-Encoder-Challenge/README.md

 1. Clone the audio encoder template from the GitHub repository.
 2. Implement your own audio encoder following the instructions in `README.md` within the cloned repository.
 The implementation must pass all checks in `audio_encoder_checker.py` provided in the repository.
-3. Before the submission deadline, email the organizers a ZIP file containing the complete repository.
-In the body of the email, please include the names, email addresses, and affiliations of all team members.
-Additionally, please attach a technical report paper (PDF format) not exceeding 6 pages describing your implementation.
-Pre-trained model weights can either be included in the ZIP file or downloaded automatically from external sources (e.g., HuggingFace) during runtime.
-If choosing the latter approach, please implement the automatic downloading mechanism in your encoder implementation.
+3. Please email a ZIP file containing the complete repository to <2025icme-aecc@dataoceanai.com> with subject of "Team Name-ICME2025".
+Additionally, we encourage you to submit technical report paper (PDF format) not exceeding 6 pages describing your implementation by Apr.30.

 ## Evaluation and Ranking